ovnanova/recb/README.md

  ```
  cargo run path_to_image passphrase
  ```
- The output quality will vary depending on the complexity of the source image (simpler images are better) and the passphrase.
+ The output quality will vary depending on two factors:
+ - The complexity of the source image (simpler images have better results).
+I find that the best results are from simple renders with transparent backgrounds, like the included Tux.png.
+ - The passphrase.
 Try different passphrases and see what happens!

  An image of Tux is included for historical & testing purposes.